aposteriori-sg/tutorials/courses/10 Arduino with mBlock/40 Sensors/20 Ultrasonic Exercise Counter.md

 Now we can only detect push-up, but not count each one...

-A single push-up consists of two actions…
+A single push-up consists of two actions:
 - Going down
 - Returning up